-The Entity has not applied the following standards, revised standards and interpretations that have been issued but are not yet effective as they either do not apply to the activities of the Entity or have no material impact on its financial statements, except for IFRS 9 Financial Instruments:
+The Entity has not applied the following relevant standards, revised standards and interpretations that have been issued but are not yet effective as they either do not apply to the activities of the Entity or have no material impact on its financial statements:

-- IFRS 9 Financial Instruments Amendments regarding prepayment features with negative compensation (effective for accounting periods beginning on or after January 1, 2019). - IFRS 16 Leases (effective for accounting periods beginning on or after January 1, 2019). - IFRS 17 Insurance Contracts (effective for accounting periods beginning on or after January 1, 2021). - IFRIC 23 Uncertainty over Income Tax Treatments (effective for accounting periods beginning on or after January 1, 2019).
+- IFRS 16 Leases (effective for accounting periods beginning on or after January 1, 2019). - IFRS 17 Insurance Contracts (effective for accounting periods beginning on or after January 1, 2021).